-\Source: LTFP 2021/22 Delivery Plan
+^{}Source: LTFP 2023/24 Delivery Plan

 It should be noted that Parramatta is undergoing generational change and urban growth.
 The projected population growth is the highest in NSW and Western Sydney.
-Therefore the resource allocation of this AM Plan reflects considerable investment in building facilities to be constructed in the future.
+Therefore, the resource allocation of this AM Plan reflects considerable investment in infrastructure to be constructed in the future.

-7.1.1 Work Category Definitions
+7.1 Work Category Definitions

-Operations: Operational activities keep the asset utilised but have little to no effect on condition.
+Operational: Operational activities keep the asset utilised but have little to no effect on condition.
 Typical operational activities include: